 If you want tiles… It has got to be Fylde Tiles!

 8 Creative Alternatives to Standard Bathroom Storage- Blackpool Tile Shop

-Repurpose a chest of drawers Embrace the freedom of an informal rustic bathroom by being creative with your storage options.
+Embrace the freedom of an informal rustic bathroom by being creative with your storage options.
 Ditch the standard mirrored bathroom cabinet and use a piece of furniture you might not usually find in a washspace.
 Here, the designers have chosen a wooden chest of drawers as sturdy storage.
 An item like this can transform a bathroom from a clinical, functional space into a cosy sanctuary.If you’re going to use wooden furniture in your bathroom, protect it from moisture by applying a good-quality waterproof finish and ensuring the room is well ventilated.

-Take a seat Here’s another way to repurpose an item from a different area of the home.
+Here’s another way to repurpose an item from a different area of the home.
 This garden stool is ideal for tucking towels beneath the basin.It’s light enough to be moved around the room and used for other purposes, too, such as holding magazines by the bath or providing a perch for a post-shower set of clothes, and the bamboo finish on the legs adds a natural feel to the space.

-Step up Ladder shelves are a great way to add interest to a room and their slanted design ensures they don’t encroach on the space too much.Choose a finish to match your interior style, whether that’s black, white or brightly coloured.
+Ladder shelves are a great way to add interest to a room and their slanted design ensures they don’t encroach on the space too much.Choose a finish to match your interior style, whether that’s black, white or brightly coloured.
 In a rustic-style room, a natural wood ladder like this one works well.
 Style it by interspersing attractive toiletries and towels with a few decorative items.